Enhance your SSD

 What is Trim?

 Every time you delete a file on your computer, the data still stays on the drive in segments called blocks.
 These blocks are not deleted until you need to use them again to write new data.
 Due to technical limitations in the NAND Flash design, only whole blocks can be deleted.
 This means that when you need to write new data, the SSD must perform time-consuming cleaning and maintenance of these blocks before your data is written.
-With Trim, your blocks can be cleaned instantly when you delete the data, leading to much less operations during the writing process which gives you better speeds and minimizes the wear on the drive.
+With Trim, your blocks can be cleaned instantly when you delete the data, leading to many fewer operations during the writing process which gives you better speeds and minimizes the wear on the drive.

 Is my SSD supported?